awwaiid/thelackthereof/content/Deploy First Breadth First.md

   * After end-to-end flow is established, depth on an individual piece can continue to lock in value
   * Once the first pass is done you can more safely parallel-path develop the sub-components
 * Psychology of BF-vs-DF
-  * https://arpitonline.com/2010/04/10/on-breadth-first-and-depth-first-thinking/ - says that breadth-first is indicative of a happy state of mind and is more conductive to out of hte box thinking, and that tension/pressure puts you into depth-first mode.
+  * https://arpitonline.com/2010/04/10/on-breadth-first-and-depth-first-thinking/ - says that breadth-first is indicative of a happy state of mind and is more conductive to out of the box thinking, and that tension/pressure puts you into depth-first mode.
     * "So concept in breadth first mode, execute in depth first."
   * http://www.dubberly.com/articles/middle-out-design.html - I was joking about calling it middle-out (Silicon Valley reference), and JoshC actually googled it and found this interesting article.